P. Gopinathan Nair

 Padmanabha Pillai Gopinathan Nair (7 July 1922 – 5 July 2022) was an Indian social worker, Gandhian, independence activist, and the chairman of Mahatma Gandhi National Memorial Trust (popularly known as Gandhi Smarak Nidhi).

-He participated in the Quit India movement of 1942 and worked alongside Vinoba Bhave to promote Bhoodan and Gramdan movements.
+He participated in the Quit India movement of 1942 and worked alongside Vinoba Bhave to promote the Bhoodan and Gramdan movements.
 He was the initiator of the camp movement, a student program that was part of the Construction Movement of Mahatma Gandhi.
 He was a recipient of the Jamnalal Bajaj Award, among other honors.
-The Government of India awarded him the fourth highest civilian honour of the Padma Shri, in 2016, for his contributions to society.
+The Government of India awarded him the fourth-highest civilian honour of the Padma Shri, in 2016, for his contributions to society.

-Biography
+Early life and education

 Gopinathan Nair was born on 7 July 1922 to M. Padmanabha Pillai and K. P. Janaki Amma in Neyyattinkara, a town in the southern part of Thiruvananthapuram district of the south Indian state of Kerala.
 After completing his school education at the Government High School, Neyyattinkara, he did his university studies in science at the University College, Thiruvananthapuram.